 Together with the other prevertebral muscles, the cervical spine is covered in a tubular sheath made of the prevertebral layer of cervical fascia that extends from the base of the skull to the body of the third thoracic vertebra.

 Longus capitis is supplied from the muscular branches of the ascending cervical artery and the inferior thyroid artery.
 Venous blood is drained by the vertebral vein which arises in the suboccipital triangle from numerous muscle branches from the internal vertebral venous plexuses.

 Working synergistically with the other prevertebral muscles and sternocleidomastoid muscle, the longus capitis muscle acts as a weak flexor of the head and cervical spine.
 The prevertebral muscles are the most important antagonists of the extensors of the head (e.g. trapezius muscle and levator scapulae muscle), thus have an important role in stabilization of the cervical spine.
 When the head is in an extended position, longus capitis’ flexion action brings the head back into a neutral position.

-To expand your knowledge check out our article about the prevertebral muscles, and then test yourself with our quiz about the main muscles of the head and neck.
+To expand your knowledge, test yourself with our learning materials about the main muscles of the head and neck.